Great Yarmouth Charter Academy: History

-Merger & Aftermath
+Merger and aftermath

 In September 2017 Great Yarmouth Charter Academy and Trafalgar College merged to form a single school.
 The school operated on two sites until September 2019 when the Thamesfield Way campus closed and all pupils are now taught on the Salisbury Road site.

 A sixth form college, Sir Isaac Newton East, was launched in 2021.
 The college is modelled on and works in partnership with the Sir Isaac Newton Sixth Form in Norwich.

 The school branding is based on a simplified version of the arms of the town (gules, three lions of England, dimidiated by azure, three herrings argent).

 Inspection reports

 On 21 Feb 2018 an unannounced Ofsted monitoring visit found safeguarding to be effective.
 Following an inspection in July 2019 the school was rated as "good".
 The main areas of improvement needed were with 'leadership and management', 'behaviour and attendance' and teaching.